Licktopia/licktopia.github.io/page5.md

 ### POST Request to get the token

 Spotify will then go back to the redirect URI and make a post to use the authorization code in order to get an access token.
-This is done via a POST request to the address [token list](https://accounts.spotify.com/api/token)
+This is done via a POST request to the url https://accounts.spotify.com/api/token

 The POST request will contain the following paramenters in it’s body.
 The “code” contains the authorization code from the authorization